TAYSIDE

 LESSER YELLOW LEGS [Tringa flavipes]

 Seen at Lurgies on September 1, 2023, after I met a group of twitchers who had arrived after being notified on their bird app - my appearance was by chance.
+This is stock photo

 Saw it through tripod binocular of one of the group but too far for photo.
 A rare find in Scotland indeed.
 Not recorded